shortstack/deploy/README.md

 * Adds the appropriate amount of new instances to the load balancer via the auto scaling group
 * Shuts down old instances once new instances are healthy

+Your web application will be available via the web load balancer URL.

+Your API will be available via the API load balancer URL assuming you deployed a database and an actual API.

 ### Usage

 Script requires 4 parameters: